Azr43lKn1ght/Azr43lKn1ght.github.io/content/posts/Maldev2/index.md

 but what if we push something onto the stack!, the return will take us to a different address and function flow is messed up or we will get a invalid memory location error.

-to return to location that should be on top of the stack and that is thereturn address, we have to preserve the stack's layout.
+to return to location that should be on top of the stack and that is the return address, we have to preserve the stack's layout.

 This can be done by use the base pointer and the stack pointer.